[Date changed–posted 11/11/21 (last revision 10/17/13)]

 j.
 Academic Supervisory, Teaching, or Evaluative Relationships

 Employees shall avoid academic supervisory, teaching, or evaluative relationships with staff or other employees that pose actual or perceived conflicts of interest.
-If questions arise as to the propriety of such relationships, the department chair or appropriate dean or vice president shall develop a management plan (see OP 32.33).
+If questions arise as to the propriety of such relationships, the department chair or appropriate dean or vice president shall develop a management plan (see OP 32.33, Faculty, Staff, and Student Conflict of Interest).

 k.
 Activities Related to Students